th-duvanel/fuzzer-tests/README.md

 # Use of existing TLS fuzzer for SPDM development

 Git repo for development of a SPDM fuzzer using a TLS pre-existing one.

 ## About

-This repo has two parts: the pre testing for already existing fuzzers for TLS, with the aim of finding the highest perfomance one.
+This repo has two parts: the pre testing for already existing fuzzers for TLS, with the aim of finding the one with highest perfomance
 The second part is the fuzzer development itself.

 ### Fuzzers Table

 For the first part, there is a Dockerfile made for building an image that compares all the fuzzers automatically.
-You build it, run and them you receive the table with all the fuzzers.
+You build it, run and them you receive the table with the statistics related to the execution of the fuzzers testing an OpenSSL server.
 The script has a tshark running to record all the packets sent and received in the 4433 port locally.
 That's why the docker is not 100% automatic, you can access it by following the steps in the Running part.

 #### Requisites